bacloud14/bacloud14/README.md

   - Actually, FP is so easy to grasp.
 It is sexier and easier than PP or OO.
 Anyone with middle school math basics can grasp FP.
 I mean when you understand what f(x)=y means, that's it.
 Programmatically the basic is the same.
 Actually the confusion comes to computer science students first when they learn about memory and assignation which is different than = in math.
 The problem with FP in Haskell for example, is syntactic sugar; The additions that make it sexy at first but not really later.
   - 😠 Retweet bots are shit and should be stopped 😠.
   - 😡 Emoji integration in Google search is shit and should be stopped 😡.
+  - 😡 Antivirus is probably a fake business 😡.
   - ❤️ Github is amazing, so is Mr Linus ❤️.
   - 😠 Discord is for game streaming and not for programming 😠.
   - 😂 You don't need to be so nerdy.
 Rather try not to be 😂.